biomarkersParkinson/paradigma/README.md

 * Pulse rate

 ## More about ParaDigMa
 The components of ParaDigMa are visually shown in the diagram below.
-ParaDigMa can best be understood by examining processes (rows) and domains (columns) separately:
+ParaDigMa can best be understood by categorizing the sequential processes:

 ### Processes
 | Process | Description |